shelcia/noobcodes-docs/docs/amazon/combination-sum-iv.md

 ### Problem Statement

-Given an array of distinct integers nums and a target integer target, return the number of possible combinations that add up to target.
+Given an array of distinct integers `nums` and a `target` integer `target`, return the number of possible combinations that add up to `target`.

-The test cases are generated so that the answer can fit in a 32-bit integer.
+The test cases are generated so that the answer can fit in a **32-bit integer**.

 [LeetCode link](https://leetcode.com/problems/combination-sum-iv)